 Profit tracking

-The determination of profits provides a company with a picture of its financial health.
-The overview of how it uses its financial resources is the benchmark.
-With profit tracking - or profitability analysis - the company has an overview of where its profits come from.
-It determines its return on investment (ROI) based on sales transactions and cost data.
+Determining profits provides a company with a picture of its financial health.
+The overview of how it utilises its financial resources is the benchmark.
+With profit tracking or profitability analysis, the company has an overview of where its profits come from.
+It determines its return on investment (ROI) on the basis of sales transactions and cost data.

 ledger